dawsh2/ADMF-PC/checklist_20250106.md

 - [x] How are components registered / discovered by the system? → Using decorator-based discovery (@strategy, @classifier, @feature)
 - [x] Does containers/ need a factory?
 What about components? → Yes, containers use factory; components use decorators
 - [x] Are we properly using the config/ directory? → Yes, but needs organization into subdirectories
-- [ ] Why no data or featurehub container files?
-Should each type get its own file?
+- [x] Why no data or featurehub container files?
+Should each type get its own file? → Found specialized container types (SymbolTimeframeContainer, PortfolioContainer, ExecutionContainer) which is an anti-pattern.
+Should use ONE generic Container class with composable components instead of specialized types.
+This allows flexibility to split/merge functionality as needed.
-- [ ] What is event_flow_adapter.py under coordinator?
-And infrastructure.py?
+- [x] What is event_flow_adapter.py under coordinator?
+And infrastructure.py? → DELETED BOTH. event_flow_adapter.py was a lingering prototype that bypassed proper architecture. infrastructure.py was overengineered with mixed concerns (shared resources, compute pools) that belong elsewhere.
-- [ ] Are we using typed/semantic events?
-Should we per data-mining docs?
+- [x] Are we using typed/semantic events?
+Should we per data-mining docs? → semantic.py exists with typed events but NOT actively used.
+System uses simple Event + EventType.
+Since event tracing will be the primary source of truth for performance validation, semantic events become MORE important - they provide structure for analysis.
+Consider gradual adoption as we rely more on event mining.
-- [ ] Code smell: grep for 'unified' and 'compose' terms
+- [x] Code smell: grep for 'unified' and 'compose' terms → Found multiple migration layers of technical debt:
+  - "unified architecture" comments everywhere (old migration)
+  - "composable containers" with enable_composable_containers=True hardcoded (another old migration)
+  - "composite" usage is legitimate (for composite validators/classifiers)
+  - Need cleanup: remove all migration-related comments and deprecated flags
 - [ ] Do we need custom logging module now that we have tracing?
 - [ ] Why so many files under types/?
 Duplicate decimals.py under utils/ (remove if so)?
 - [ ] Rename 'stateless_*' files to canonical names (remove 'stateless' prefix)

 ### Final Step of Phase 0:
 - [ ] Review each incremental testing phase for missing steps
+- [ ] Implement semantic events throughout the system for meaningful event tracing:
+  - Replace simple Event(type, payload) with typed semantic events
+  - Ensure correlation_id flows through entire pipeline
+  - Add causation_id to link related events
+  - Include business context (strategy_id, portfolio_id, regime)
+  - Validate events are self-documenting for analysis

 ## Incremental Testing Plan 📋
 - [ ] Implement portfolio-specific trace files and consider how to structure event tracing for scale while parallezing (see data-mining doc)